rust-lang/reference/src/destructors.md

 ```

 r[destructors.scope.lifetime-extension.static]
-Lifetime extension also applies to `static` and `const` items, where it
+Lifetime extension also applies to the top-level scope of `static` and `const` items,
-makes temporaries live until the end of the program.
+where it makes temporaries live until the end of the program.
 For example:

 ```rust
 const C: &Vec<i32> = &Vec::new();